 Mr Kugotsi further clarified that “[where possible] the Registrar General’s Office requires that relatives [of an abandoned child] be traced before a birth certificate can be issued”.
 Tracing relatives was a huge a setback for Musiyiwa since his Probation Officer’s report indicated that blood relatives exist somewhere in the Gweru’s countryside.
 His birth certificate could not be processed until a witness has been located.
 Mr Kugotsi revealed that in 2009, 87 out of 150 children at the institution lacked birth certificates.
 Fifty out of 120 children at the institution had no birth certificates in 2014 compared with 27 out 120 who lacked a birth certificates in 2015.

-From the story of Musiyiwa, one learns that personal and relational factors interact with institutional aspects to construct social exclusion outcomes and birth registration outcomes for Musiyiwa in the area of sports at school.
+From the story of Musiyiwa, one learns that personal and relational factors interact with institutional aspects to construct social exclusion outcomes, including non-birth registration.
+For Musiyiwa, this compromises his participation in extracurricular activities at school.
 Figure 3 represents perceived causal pathways that help explain Musiyiwa’s marginal participation in sport.

 Figure 3: Factors that explain Musiyiwa’s marginal participation in extra-curricular activities (place figure 3 here)

+Table 1: Social exclusion drivers, sites of exclusion and potential social exclusion outcomes embedded in participants’ stories (place Table 1 here)